tackk/cartographer/README.md

 # Cartographer

-A PHP sitemap generation tool.
-This tool conforms to the [Sitemap Protocol v0.9](http://www.sitemaps.org/protocol.html).
+A sitemap generation tool for PHP following the [Sitemap Protocol v0.9](http://www.sitemaps.org/protocol.html).

 Cartographer can handle Sitemaps of any size.
 When generating sitemaps with more than 50,000 entries (the limit), the sitemap becomes a "map of maps" (i.e. nested sitemaps).

-More Information about the Sitemap protocol

 ## Usage